Duet3D/wiki-content/User_manual/Machine_configuration/DSF_Other.md

 ### Installation/updating from .deb packages

+If your SBC is not connected to the internet, you can download the .deb packages for DSF and install them offline.

 * Download all the .deb packages for the version of DSF you want to install from [the DSF package repository](http://pkg.duet3d.com/dists/stable/armv7/binary-armhf/) (navigate the folder structure for unstable and/or x64 versions).
-* Put the .deb files on a USB drive.
+* Put the .deb files on a USB drive, and plug it into your SBC.
 Make sure these are the only .deb files in the installation folder, so you don't install old versions or other software by mistake.
 * Install them with `dpkg -i *.deb` from the directory where the .deb files are located.
 * Alternatively copy them to the first partition of your microSD card and install them using `sudo dpkg -i /boot/*.deb`.
 * If there are any missing dependencies, `dpkg` will tell you.